 Sleep under the stars.

 Want to camp in the beautiful River Gorge?
 Well you're in luck.
 The Tennessee River Gorge Trust has two free paddle-in or hike-in camping areas that are a part of the Tennessee River Blueway.
 The campsites are free so everyone can get out and enjoy the Gorge!
 We welcome donations to TRGT so we can continue to manage these campsites for the community; you can donate at www.trgt.org/donate.
 Thank you for your help!

-To apply for a permit to camp at Pot Point or Williams Island Blueway Campsites, please fill out the form below at least one full business day before you plan to camp.
-You will be emailed a permit.
+To apply for a permit to camp at our Pot Point or Williams Island Blueway Campsites, please fill out the form below at least one full business day before you plan to camp.
+You will be emailed a confirmation and permit.
 Blueway directions to campsites are below the application.
 Please call 423.266.0314 or email email@example.com during normal business hours with any questions.